jasondhoman/jasondhoman/README.md

 - 👋 Hi, I’m @jasondhoman
 - 👀 I’m interested in node.js
 - 🌱 I’m currently learning react, next.js, and graphql
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything, always up for a challenge.
 - 📫 How to reach me jasondhoman@gmail.com

 <!---